A Systems Analysis and Improvement Approach for Optimizing HIV Service Delivery in Syringe Service Programs

 Summary

 The trial will take place over 21 months and consist of a 3-month lead-in period, a 12-month active period, and a 6-month sustainment period.
-During the 12-month active period a SAIA specialist will meet with SSPs randomized to the SAIA-HIV arm to help them optimize their HIV service delivery cascades.
-Researchers will compare the SAIA-HIV and IAU arms to see if HIV service delivery and costs and cost-effectiveness differ by group.
+During the 12-month active period a SAIA specialist will meet with SSPs randomized to the SAIA-SSP-HIV arm to help them optimize their HIV service delivery cascades.
+Researchers will compare the SAIA-SSP-HIV and IAU arms to see if HIV service delivery and costs and cost-effectiveness differ by group.

 Official Title